How Much Do Prosthetics Cost?

 - Transfemoral prosthesis: replaces a leg missing above the knee, requiring a device that also provides the functionality of the missing knee.
 This type of prosthesis is arguably the most complex, but modern technology has led to numerous options for transfemoral amputees.

 The rules for caring for your prosthesis are:

 Remember to NEVER attempt to make any adjustments to your prosthetic device.
 If something becomes loose, breaks, squeaks or is suddenly uncomfortable, stop using it and contact your Prosthetist IMMEDIATELY!

-Depending on what type of prosthetic you have and how it is used, the lifetime of a prosthetic may vary, typically a prosthetic can last up to 4 years.
+Depending on what type of prosthetics you have and how they are used, the lifetime of your prosthetics may vary, typically a prosthetic can last up to 4 years.

 There is a lot you can and must do to be able to use a prosthesis, such as:

 - Work through the feelings and emotions you are experiencing and decide how to rebuild your life after amputation.
 Remember that everyone responds differently to the loss of a limb.

 - Exercise regularly to build the muscles needed for balance and moving around.

 - Prepare and take care of your residual limb to attain a proper, sound shape.

 - Learn body positioning and strengthening to maintain muscle tone and prevent contractures.